chad-bennett/start/content/post/photoshop.md

 tags = ["design", "lists", "resources", "photoshop", "graphics"]
 +++

-{{< figure src="/img/perplexed.jpg" alt="art piece of mine with a guy contemplating a chasm" class="right border">}}

-places to start learning photoshop because any help you can find is a good thing.
+**places to start learning photoshop because any help you can find is a good thing.**

 <!--more-->